-TUSM is located in Siping Campus, North Campus, and West Campus.
-It constitutes the School of Basic Medicine, the Research Institute of Biomedical Engineering and Nanoscience, the School of Clinical Medicine of Tongji University, the School of Clinical Medicine of Shanghai Tenth People Hospital, the School of Clinical Medicine of Shanghai East Hospital, the School of Clinical Medicine of Pulmonary Medicine, the School of Clinical Medicine of Shanghai First Maternity and Infant Health Hospital, the Affiliated Yangpu Center Hospital, 17 teaching hospitals and practice bases, and rich clinical resources with more than 9800 beds in the affiliated hospitals.
-It possesses one Key Laboratory of the State Ministry of Education (the basic research direction of heart disease), eight National Key Clinical Specialties (the department of thoracic surgery, of digestive medicine, of obstetrics, of occupational medicine, of respiratory medicine, of traditional Chinese medicine, and the major in emergency medicine and in clinical nursing) and an array of Shanghai key disciplines (specialties) and clinical medical centers.
+Now TUSM is located in Siping Campus, North Campus, and West Campus.
+It constitutes the School of Basic Medicine, the Research Institute of Biomedical Engineering and Nanoscience, the School of Clinical Medicine of Shanghai Tenth People Hospital, the School of Clinical Medicine of Tongji Hospital, the School of Clinical Medicine of Shanghai East Hospital, the School of Clinical Medicine of Pulmonary Medicine, the School of Clinical Medicine of Shanghai First Maternity and Infant Health Hospital, the Affiliated Yangpu Center Hospital, 20 teaching hospitals and practice bases, and rich clinical resources with more than 12000 beds in the affiliated hospitals.
+It possesses 9 National Key Clinical Specialties (the department of thoracic surgery, of digestive medicine, of obstetrics, of occupational medicine, of respiratory medicine, of traditional Chinese medicine, of hematologyand the major in emergency medicine and in clinical nursing) and an array of Shanghai key disciplines (specialties) and clinical medical centers.

-TUSM (including schools of clinical medicine the affiliated hospitals) has 375 on-the-job instructors who have the title of senior professional teacher.
-In 2017, 481 postgraduate supervisors and 274 doctoral supervisors were qualified to enroll newstudents.
-TUSM has one CAS academician, eight chief scientists of the Project 973 and 863 (including the Major Research Plan and the National Key R&D Plan), one Creative Research Group of China, many Changjiang Scholars, and winners of the National Fund for Distinguished Young Scholars.
-Nobel Prize winners Barry J. Marshall is Distinguished Professors who teach undergraduate students.
-The School has an Innovative Research Team supported by the Ministry of Education, and it has also established the new academic management system with the Principal Investigator (PI) as the core, introduced and developed a large number of outstanding talents, and focused on the medical research in the areas of stem cells, immunology, tumors, geriatric diseases, and traditional Chinese medicine.
+TUSM (including schools of clinical medicine the affiliated hospitals) has 373 on-the-job instructors who have the title of senior professional teacher.
+TUSM has 2 CAS academician, 1 foreign CAE academician, 22 chief scientists of the National Key R&D Plan (including the Major Research Plan and Project 973 and 863 ), 1 Creative Research Group of China, 1 Innovative Research Team supported by the Ministry of Education, 11 Changjiang Scholars, 9 winners of the National Science Foundation for Distinguished Young Scholar and 35 winners of the National Foundation for young scholars.
+The School has also established the new academic management system with the Principal Investigator (PI) as the core, introduced and developed a large number of outstanding talents, and focused on the medical research in the areas of stem cells, immunology, tumors, geriatric diseases.
 It is funded by Project 973 and has many specialized funds in the field of stem cells/regenerative medicine in particular; it built the national (East China) stem cell bank and the Sino-US stem cell research center, and has received government approval to establish the national international joint research center of stem cell and regenerative medicine.
 In recent years, TUSM has had an annual increase of projects funded by the National Natural Science Foundation of China.
-In 2017, 196 projects were approved, and the funds for all kinds of scientific research total nearly RMB 130 million.
-It has successively undertaken 22 projects, including projects funded by the national Project 973 (including the Major Research Plan), chief programs of Project 863, and major national scientific and technological projects.
+In recent 5 years, 1255 projects were approved.
+The funds for all kinds of scientific research total nearly RMB 16.879 billion.

-The undergraduate programs of TUSM include clinical medicine (5+3 integrated direct-entry classes), rehabilitation therapy, and nursing.
-The school has now set the doctoral and master programs of the first-level discipline of clinical medicine, the doctoral and master programs (professional degree) of the first-level discipline of clinical medicine, the master programs of the first-level discipline of basic medicine, public health and preventive medicine, pharmacy, traditional Chinese medicine, and biomedical engineering, and the master programs (professional degree) of the first-level discipline of nursing.
-It has also established two postdoctoral research centers.
+The undergraduate programs of TUSM include clinical medicine, rehabilitation physical therapy, and nursing.
+The school has now set the doctoral and master programs of the first-level discipline of clinical medicine, the doctoral and master programs (professional degree) of the first-level discipline of clinical medicine, the doctoral and master programs of the first-level discipline of basic medicine, the master programs of public health and preventive medicine, pharmacy and biomedical engineering, and the master programs (professional degree) of the first-level discipline of nursing.

 TUSM actively explores internationalized ways of developing talent, which can be seen from its close cooperation with prestigious medical schools in the United States, Australia, Britain and Germany.
 In this way, it is able to introduce excellent tutors and curricula, and to build the international cooperation system for collaborative cultivation, student exchange, exchanges of tutors, and the research in translational medicine.
 Around 30% of TUSM students have the opportunity visit overseas partner universities for practice exchange and clinical rotations for one to three months.
 These graduates can apply for CSC funding to study for a degree at TUSM’s partner universities, or go to overseas hospitals for further study in many areas, including resident training programs.
 The school constantly invites foreign professors to attend the teaching and academic exchange of basic and specialized courses.
 In conclusion, internationalization has become an important feature of education at TUSM.